Search...Search plugins and themes...

 Interactive Mode

 It is possible to specify a PGN diagram as interactive by using the interactive: true option.
-If a diagram is interactive, the plugin will show buttons to go to the previous or next move (or the first and the last).
+If a diagram is interactive, the plugin will show buttons to go to the previous or next move (or the first and last).

 Interactive PGN Mode Example